Scotty Moore: Biography

-Phillips' rhythm-centered vision led him to steer Moore away from Chet Atkins style, the one which had been adopted by Merle Travis' finger-picking style, now dubbed as "travis picking", which he deemed fine for pop or country but not for the simple, gutsy sound Phillips was aiming at.
+Phillips' rhythm-centered vision led him to steer Moore away from Chet Atkins' style, the one which had been adopted by Merle Travis's finger-picking style, now dubbed as "travis picking", which he deemed fine for pop or country but not for the simple, gutsy sound Phillips was aiming at.
 Simplify was the keyword.

 By his performance at the Louisiana Hayride in October 1954, Presley, Black and Moore were called the Blue Moon Boys.

 For a time, Moore served as Presley's personal manager.
 They were later joined by the drummer D.J.
 Fontana.